-The school is served by the Friends of Ferndale group and would welcome new members.
-The Friends organises fund raising in the main however will be developing in the coming year to run social events and, when required, informative discussions and talks on matters of particular interest.
+The school is served by The Fern Partnership group and would welcome new members.
+The Partnership organises fund raising in the main however will be developing in the coming year to run social events and, when required, informative discussions and talks on matters of particular interest.

-The school, the Friends and the school's Governing Body will increasing work together closely to further the education provided at the school.
-The Chairperson of the Friends may be contacted through the school.
+The school, the Partnership and the school's Governing Body work together closely to further the education provided at the school and enhance provisions in the community.
+The Chairperson of the Partnership may be contacted through the school.